4.89% Fixed For Life Mortgages For Over 65s for 2026

 • No early repayment charges

-• Portable mortgage ready for if you want to move house
+• A portable mortgage is ready if you want to move house

 • Ideal to pay off an existing mortgage at the end of its term